Aboriginal arts and culture protocols

 Four NSW Aboriginal cultural centres and keeping places will lead the way as cultural collection digital champions thanks to an $800,000 Creative Captial investment by the NSW Government.

-NSW needs an inclusive, sustainable and ambitious approach to arts and culture.
-The Federal Government's National Cultural Policy Revive, provides an ideal starting point, and they want to hear from you.
+The NSW Government is developing a policy with an inclusive, sustainable and ambitious approach to arts and culture.
+The Federal Government's National Cultural Policy Revive, provides an ideal starting point.